The 20 Best Movement Disorders Doctors Near Me

 Toulouse, FR

-Olivier Rascol practices in Toulouse, France.
+Olivier Rascol practices practicing medicine in Toulouse, France.
 Mr. Rascol is rated as an Elite expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Familial Dysautonomia, and Deep Brain Stimulation.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Multiple System Atrophy, Familial Dysautonomia, and Deep Brain Stimulation.

 Elite in Movement Disorders